Gonodactylus smithii: Distribution

 Gonodactylus smithii are found in tropical littoral zones in the Indo-Pacific Ocean, and widespread in Australia, India, and eastern Africa.
 They are also found in regions south of Japan and around Guam.
 Gonodactylus smithii reside in coral reef flats in both shallow waters and low intertidal depths ranging from 1 to 60 meters, but are most commonly found in the low intertidal zone.
 Gonodactylus smithii typically dwell in the cavities they create in either live coral or coral rubble.

 Reproduction

 Gonodactylus smithii reproduce all year long, but breeding is more concentrated during warmer months.
 They are generally monogamous, though some are polygynous.
 Males usually pursue females in their native habitats.
 Initially, males, using an external copulation organ, insert gonadopods into female gonadopores.
 Sperm is released, with females holding the males briefly.
 Females then release both the males and their eggs, with fertilization occurring.
 Males typically leave after copulation and do not invest in the females nor their offspring.
 Females are oviparous, laying eggs that eventually hatch.

 Life stages

 Gonodactylus smithii have a bipartite life cycle.
 They begin with a larval phase, during which dispersal occurs, then mature into an adult phase.
-There are 7 larval stages, with the first 3 stages taking between 1 to 3 days, the fourth stage taking between 6 to 8 days, and the final 3 stages taking up to 38 days.
+There are 7 larval stages, with the first 3 stages taking between 1 and 3 days, the fourth stage taking between 6 and 8 days, and the final 3 stages taking up to 38 days.